Upgraded HMI provides a better solution for process control systems

 Step 5 – HMI improve operator adoption of Robotic Automation System

 The process optimisation of the automating control system via the HMI improve the manufacturing control systems.
 However, by upgrading the system, there are ongoing challenges on the level of training and experience of the staff.

-An important factor is to provide the factory more control of the control system via the human-machine interface (HMI) to allow the operator to visualise the process at any point of the production.
+An important factor is to provide the factory with more control of the control system via the human-machine interface (HMI) to allow the operator to visualise the process at any point of the production.
 The HMI interface may simplify error recovery and ease to use interface.
 We recommend involving in the discussion the plant production, maintenance and engineering staff to provide a product that met the company’s needs.